-Abstract: We show that data assimilation using four-dimensional variation (4DVar) can be interpreted as a form of Tikhonov regularisation, a very familiar method for solving ill-posed inverse problems.
-It is known from image restoration problems that $L_1$ -norm penalty regularisation recovers sharp edges in the image more accurately than Tikhonov, or $L_2$ -norm, penalty regularisation.
-We apply this idea from stationary inverse problems to 4DVar a dynamical inverse problem and give examples for an $L_1$ -norm penalty approach and a mixed Total Variation (TV) $L_1$ - $L_2$ -norm penalty approach.
-For problems with model error and where fronts are present the mixed TV $L_1$ - $L_2$ -norm penalty, which promotes sparsity, performs much better than the standard $L_2$ -norm or $L_1$ -norm regularisation in 4DVar.
+Abstract: We show that the four-dimensional variational data assimilation method (4DVar) can be interpreted as a form of Tikhonov regularisation, a very familiar method for solving ill-posed inverse problems.
+It is known from image restoration problems that L_1 -norm penalty regularisation recovers sharp edges in the image more accurately than Tikhonov, or L_2 -norm, penalty regularisation.
+We apply this idea from stationary inverse problems to 4DVar, a dynamical inverse problem, and give examples for an L_1 -norm penalty approach and a mixed Total Variation (TV) L_1 - L_2 -norm penalty approach.
+For problems with model error where sharp fronts are present and the background and observation error covariances are known, the mixed TV L_1 - L_2 -norm penalty performs better than either the L_1 -norm method or the strong-constraint 4DVar (L_2 -norm) method.
+A strength of the mixed TV L_1 - L_2 -norm regularisation is that in the case where a simplified form of the background error covariance matrix is used, it produces a much more accurate analysis than 4DVar.
+The method thus has the potential in numerical weather prediction to overcome operational problems with poorly tuned background error covariance matrices.

 Copyright © 2010 Royal Meteorological Society

-KEY WORDS Data assimilation; Tikhonov regularisation; L1 regularisation; TV regularisation, model error; linear advection equation

-Received ; Accepted
+KEY WORDS Data assimilation; Tikhonov regularisation; L_1 regularisation; TV regularisation, model error; linear advection equation Received ; Accepted